 As we get ready to celebrate Independence Day, please remember to celebrate safely.
-The Plain Township Fire department would like to pass along the following safety reminders:
+The City of New Albany would like to pass along the following safety reminders:

-- The exception to the law is the use of novelty items such as sparklers.
-The challenge with novelty items is the unknown risk for injury.
+- Novelty items such as sparklers are also permitted in Ohio.
+However, the challenge with novelty items is the unknown risk for injury.
 Sparklers burn at an extremely high temperature.
 Water boils at 212°F, wood burns at 575°F, glass melts at 900°F and sparklers reach 1200°F.

 - Sparklers account for roughly one-quarter of emergency room fireworks injures.